adimasmrid/Final_Project-Sanbercode/README.md

 ---
 I have also analyzed two variables that represent social and health conditions, for the following reasons:
 1. GDPperkapita = An indicator of a country's prosperity and level of development.
 The greater the per capita income, the more likely it is that the country has a high level of development and average income of the population.
 2. Kematian_anak = The child mortality rate reflects environmental health conditions that directly affect the level of child health.
-A high child mortality rate indicates a state of malnutrition, poor personal hygiene and hygiene.
+A high child mortality rate indicates a state of malnutrition, poor personal hygiene.

 ![Crossing Bivariate (Kematian_anak - GDPperkapita)](https://github.com/adimasmrid/Sanbercode/assets/125172558/38991a98-174f-44f7-aa66-7b29c47b0c97)